orestes7054/acme/README.md

 </body>

 Sorted by hierarchy the ACME file contains the core operations.
 In **payment_class.py** is the main class that make the computation.
 In **utils.py** are the function to check the user's input, clear the data and transform text to datetime objects.
 In **errors.py** are the classes for erorrs. *I tried to keep the project as simple as posible and don't abuse the Classes' use; avoiding the re-calling of simple functions*.
 The **test** folder includes all the neccesary elements to test the code.
 The **setup.py** is use to create all the neccesaries elements to make a module of every folder with no problems.
 [Related to setup.py](https://xkcd.com/353/)
 <p>In the <b>utils.py</b> the functions are concatenate, this is a practice I inherit from <a href="https://docs.microsoft.com/en-us/office/vba/library-reference/concepts/getting-started-with-vba-in-office">VBA</a> where you usually call a function from a function and run the program consecutively, this is also use in <a href="https://www.google.com/script/start/">Google Apps Script</a>.
+The days and payment information is in the payment.json file; the AcmeEmployee class reads this file and obtain the data.

 ![ACME](https://user-images.githubusercontent.com/56367486/168681520-803e911a-0576-4711-a833-125dba40cea0.PNG)